GuansongPang/deviation-network/README.md

 # DevNet: An End-to-end Anomaly Score Learning Network
-By Guansong Pang, Chunhua Shen, Anton van den Hengel, University of Adelaide, Australia.
+By Guansong Pang, Chunhua Shen, Anton van den Hengel.
 Deep anomaly detection with deviation networks (KDD19).

 ## Brief Introduction
 Deviation network (DevNet) is introduced in our KDD19 paper, which leverages a limited number of labeled anomaly data and a large set of unlabeled data to perform end-to-end anomaly score learning.
 It addresses a weakly supervised anomaly detection problem in that the anomalies are partially observed only and we have no labeled normal data.